 Cholesterol builds up over time and hardens into plaque, which blocks blood flow.
 When that happens, you have atherosclerosis, a condition that leads to heart attacks, strokes, and kidney failure.

 Hypertension is also dangerous because it doesn’t cause symptoms.
 You can have high blood pressure for years and never know unless you get your blood pressure checked at an annual physical exam.

 The doctors at Boerne Family Medicine take a comprehensive approach to treating high blood pressure.
 Your treatment plan may include one or more of the following steps:

 Your doctor at Boerne Family Medicine treats any medical issues you may have that cause or contribute to high blood pressure.

 High blood pressure can often be treated and kept under control without medication when you make lifestyle changes.
-The team at Boerne Family Medicine work with you to develop a plan that addresses the most important issues facing people with high blood pressure: diet, exercise, weight, and chronic stress.
+The team at Boerne Family Medicine works with you to develop a plan that addresses the most important issues that people with high blood pressure face: diet, exercise, weight, and chronic stress.
 Changes, such as reducing salt consumption and losing weight, can significantly lower blood pressure.

 If you haven’t had your blood pressure checked in the last year, please call or book an appointment online for an exam.
 Early detection is essential to prevent chronic health problems.